Malicious and Low Credibility URLs on Twitter during the AstraZeneca COVID-19 Vaccine Development: Malicious URLs

 We use VirusTotal (VT) \cite{VirusTotal} to extract the \textit{maliciousness} of URLs.
 VT provides the state-of-the-art aggregated intelligence for domains and URLs, and relies on more than 70 third-party updated antivirus (AV) engines.
 For all distinct URLs in our collection, we extract VT scan reports via querying the publicly available API.
 Each VT scan report contains of the verdict from every AV engine, information related to the URL such as first and last seen dates of the URL in the VT system, hosting IP address, final redirected URL (if applicable), content length, etc. Each AV engine in a VT report detects if the URL is malicious or not.
 We use the number of engines that detect a URL as malicious as an indication of the maliciousness of the URL.

 In this study, we label a URL as malicious if at least one AV engine, that is \#VT $\ge$ 1, detects it as malicious.
+Such malicious URLs, in general, are either phishing websites that steal user credentials and/or personally identifiable information from victims or malware hosting websites that attempt to install malware on victims' devices.
 We identify 441 malicious URLs from the collected VT reports.
 We observe that 25.75\% of the malicious URLs utilize URL shortening services with top 4 services being \texttt{bit.ly}, \texttt{tinyurl.com}, \texttt{ow.ly} and \texttt{goo.su} whereas as only 0.97\% of benign URLs utilize such services.
 This observation is consistent with the trend that malicious actors increasingly utilize shortening services to camouflage malicious URLs presenting non-suspecting URLs to users~\cite{fas2020malware}.
 We find that 30.80\% of the domains related to malicious URLs are ranked below 100K by Alexa~\cite{alexa} (The lower the rank value, the higher the popularity).
 This indicates the concerning fact that malicious actors are able to reach a large user base reaping a high return on investment for their attacks.

 We further analyze the malicious URLs to identify related malicious URLs.
-To this end, based on the lexical features in the literature and the hosting features mentioned in Table~\ref{tab:infra_features}, we cluster the malicious URLs using PCA/OPTICS algorithm~\cite{scikit-learn}.
-While lexical features identify characteristics related to URLs themselves, hosting features, extracted from Farsight Passive DNS (PDNS) data~\cite{dnsdb}, capture the characteristics of underlying hosting infrastructure.
-As shown in Figure~\ref{fig:t-sne-all}, these features collectively identify 10 distinct malicious URL clusters.
-We manually verified the accuracy of the top 2 clusters by checking the web page content, registration information and domain certificate information.
-Our observations suggest that attackers launch multiple attacks at the same time.
-We also analyze the clusters based on the maliciousness of URLs.
-The maliciousness of a URL can loosely be measured by \#VT, the number of VT positives.
-An interesting observation is that URLs belonging to different maliciousness levels share similar lexical and hosting features.
+To this end, based on the lexical features in the literature~\cite{ravindu2021compromised} and the hosting features mentioned in Table~\ref{tab:infra_features}, we cluster the malicious URLs using PCA/OPTICS algorithm.